Access and location

 The Bay of Cadiz is a confluence point of intercontinental maritime traffic.
 It is a natural area of unique configuration and an especially strategic enclave for the routes of the two major maritime traffic flows (Europe-Africa / America-Mediterranean), close to the Strait of Gibraltar, which annually cross about 110,000 ships.

 The Port of the Bay of Cadiz is directly connected to the dual carriageways and motorways of Southern Spain, with quick access to the N-IV and the Cadiz-Seville motorway, which in turn connect to the entire national and international road network, extending its hinterland to the entire European continent.
 The A-381 dual carriageway forms the backbone of the province of Cadiz on the North-South axis, linking up with the Mediterranean dual carriageway.
-The railway connection is made from the RENFE station in El Puerto de Santa María, from where it connects with the national and international railway network.
+The railway connection is made from the rail terminal in Jerez de la Frontera with dayly servicies, from where it connects with the national and international railway network.

 By air, the Port of the Bay of Cadiz is only 40 km from Jerez airport, which has a customs service for exports and imports and for transit operations.